Kometa-Team/Kometa/docs/config/settings.md

           overlay_artwork_filetype: png
         ```

-??? blank "`overlay_artwork_quality` - Used to control the JPG or WEBP quality used with overlay images.<a class="headerlink" href="#overlay-quality" title="Permanent link">¶</a>"
+??? blank "`overlay_artwork_quality` - Used to control the JPG or Lossy WEBP quality used with overlay images.<a class="headerlink" href="#overlay-quality" title="Permanent link">¶</a>"

-    <div id="overlay-quality" />Used to control the JPG or WEBP quality used with overlay images.
-This setting will only be applied to images generated after the value is added to your config.
+    <div id="overlay-quality" />Used to control the JPG or Lossy WEBP quality used with overlay images.
+This setting
+    will only be applied to images generated after the value is added to your config.

     <hr style="margin: 0px;">